Animalliketree/vulkan-rendering-engine/README.md

 The program is currently only usable by running it.
 If you want to add code to the program, see the contributions section.

 ## How to Contribute
+You can contribute with pull requests.
+If there's any part of the code that you can rewrite, then that works too.
+I will review every request by hand before adding it to the next version.

 ## Gallery
 ![A really impressive image of two loosely-stacked warm-coloured squares](./screenshots/VulkanEngine_1.png)